gbanuru18/IMG2STL/README.md

 - colormath (version 3.0.0)
 - opencv-python (version 4.1.1.26) (used for import cv2)

+Additonally, there is a simple web interface created with Flask that you can use.
+Just execute main.py.

 ## 1. Convert Image to Use Color Space

 Color Space: